buiwo/x4-longer-buildtimes/README.md

-# X4: Foundations Long Build Times Mod
+# X4: Foundations Longer Ship Build Times Mod
 This mods extends the build times for all ships by a significant amount.

 ## Base hull build times